 Driving Centralization to a Decentralized Setting

-Most universities are trying to create a functional and well-established human resources (HR) space within their organization.
-But higher education HR may feel separated from their peers or removed from budgeting decisions more so compared to other industries.
-This is simply because higher education companies are generally more segmented in their traditional approach to finding talent.
-One school or department may have a completely different strategy, budget, approach and results than another and may not share in the talent pool available.
 Procurement and HR often do not collaborate on a larger solution to the problem of finding the right talent on time at budget.
 In general, higher education organizations haven’t adopted a total talent approach as quickly as other industries.
 This leads to the decentralized process of using different suppliers.
 By having an MSP in place, a university’s Central Talent Acquisition team can leverage the MSP Program Management Office (PMO) as an extension of its team to drive program initiatives to the various schools and HR leads across the university.
 Through structured communication and regular cadence meetings, best practices will be shared to help socialize program benefits and drive accountability.

 True Cost to Service & Cost Savings

 As mentioned above, many times different suppliers are being used within one organization leading to a decentralized process.
-Many suppliers can mean lack of visibility, which can ultimately drive up costs - both when it comes to the cost of talent and the cost of time.
+Having many suppliers often leads to a lack of visibility, which can ultimately drive up costs - both when it comes to the cost of talent and the cost of time.
 Multiple individual, specialized contracts without standardization in rates and pay don’t bring economies of scale, and may not have been recently updated.
 Not to mention, the cost of time spent managing supplier relationships and finding new suppliers when the talent market is tight like in a post-COVID market.
 Contracting, billing, and relationship management outside of an MSP can lead to invoicing errors, poor rate management or rogue spend.
 In many cases, at the onset an MSP starts with analyzing costs, control, and even immediate savings.
 Building a strategy for hard and soft cost saving with steps to identify, analyze, and make recommendations regarding pay rate benchmarking and client-specific market assessment are hallmarks of a successful program.
 An MSP will truly understand the talent procurement business, processes and outcomes to generate results.

 A Well-Managed Total Talent Supply Chain